parent

 my trust / Like a good parent, did beget of him / A falsehood in it's contrarie, as great / As my trust was, which had indeede no limit, / A confidence sans bound.

-• 1611, The Holy Bible, […] (King James Version), imprinted at London: By Robert Barker, […], OCLC 964384981 ↗, John [http://www.kingjamesbibleonline.org/1611_John-Chapter-9/#19–20 9:19–20]:
+• 1611, The Holy Bible, […] (King James Version), London: […] Robert Barker, […], →OCLC ↗, John [https://www.kingjamesbibleonline.org/1611_John-Chapter-9/#19–20 9:19–20]:

 And they asked them, saying, Is this your son, who ye say was born blind? how then doth he now see?
 His parents answered them and said, We know that this is our son, and that he was born blind […]

-Synonyms: progenitor
+Synonyms: genitor, progenitor

 Antonyms: child, offspring

-2. A surrogate mother
+2. A surrogate parent.

-3. A third person who has provided DNA samples in an IVF procedure in order to alter faulty genetic material
+3. A third person who has provided DNA samples in an IVF procedure in order to alter faulty genetic material.

 4. A person who acts as a parent in rearing a child; a step-parent or adoptive parent.

 5. (obsolete) A relative.
-[15th-18th c.]
+[15th]

 6. The source or origin of something. [from 16th c.]